bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

-## How to gradually migrate to TypeScript
+## How to gradually adopt TypeScript

 This article is part two of this series on TypeScript.
 [Check out part one here](https://blog.bhekani.com/typescript-under-the-hood)